Introduction

 Function

-- Screening: The process by which asymptomatic children who may be at risk of developing a disorder are identified via standardized testing.[1]
+The processes of surveillance and screening guide the assessment of developmental disorders.
+Surveillance is the process by which children at risk or with developmental delays are identified.[2]
+It is done at every well-child care visit and can be performed using an age-appropriate checklist of milestone records.
+Special attention must be given to the 4 to 5-year visit before the start of school.
+Screening is the process by which asymptomatic children at risk of developing a disorder are identified via standardized testing.[1]
 Once a child screens positive, he or she should undergo a subsequent developmental-behavioral evaluation.[2]
 The American Academy of Pediatrics recommends screening at ages 9, 18, and 30 months.
-Some of the tools used are the Denver Developmental Screening Test, Ages, and Stages Questionnaires.
+The Denver Developmental Screening Test and the Ages and Stages Questionnaires are 2 examples of screening tools in use.

 Issues of Concern

 The developmental milestones evolve with the child as he or she ages.
-It is imperative for clinicians to develop familiarity with the normative dynamic process of maturation so that delays can be promptly identified.
+Clinicians must develop familiarity with the normative dynamic process of maturation so that delays can be promptly identified.
 Responsiveness to intervention is most prominent in early childhood.
 The later the developmental aberration is identified, the more pronounced the risk becomes for developing emotional, social, and academic dysfunction.[2]
+Delays in development can be overlooked for a multitude of reasons.
+Sometimes, the delay is subtle and undetectable on a brief exam.
+Furthermore, parents may negate the existence of a perturbation and not report any abnormalities to providers.
+Because delays can be missed, it is important to maintain routine surveillance.

 Clinical Significance

-Once a delay in development is identified, the clinician must try and find the etiology for the delay.
-A child with a speech delay may have an underlying hearing problem, whereas, children with visual problems may have delays in motor development.
-Genetic and metabolic conditions can also precipitate developmental delays, often global in nature.
-Children with cerebral palsy will also present with global delays.
+Children with delays qualify for early intervention, a program that can help them catch up to development typical for their age.
+These interventions may include speech therapy, physical therapy, and occupational therapy.
+The earlier delays are identified and addressed, the more positive the prognosis.[6][7]
+Once a delay in development is identified, the clinician must try and find the etiology of the delay.
+A child with a speech delay may have an underlying hearing problem, whereas children with visual problems may have delays in motor development.
+Genetic and metabolic conditions can also precipitate developmental delays, often global.
+Children with cerebral palsy also present with global delays.
 A thorough workup should include hearing screening, thyroid function testing, lead testing, and a microarray.[8][9]

 Enhancing Healthcare Team Outcomes